Caedendi/D2RMM-Morty-Mercenaries/README.md

 ### 1.1.0

-- Added option to use Kaelan as your act 2 desert mercenary
+- Added option to use palace guard Kaelan as your act 2 desert mercenary, with optional size scaling

 ### 1.0.1